Timothy Jones Jr.: Confession

 Jones was found guilty of murdering his five children.
 At trial, Jones's recorded testimony was played for the jury.
 At the beginning of the tape, Jones affirmed that he was not coerced or persuaded into confessing to the murders, except that investigators promised Jones a good burial for his children.
 Jones confessed that he killed his children in the bedroom of the family's mobile home on South Lake Drive in Lexington.
-He said that he found Nathen dead after overworking him with squats and push-ups, and that he strangled the other four children.
+He said that he found Nahtahn dead after overworking him with squats and push-ups, and that he strangled the other four children.
 Jones claimed, "any normal person would have said let me call the police and turn myself in.
 I took the coward route and started following those voices in my head, which led me down such a nice path I'm on today."
 Jones then stated that he put the five dead bodies, without plastic bags, in the trunk of his vehicle.
 He described how he originally planned to cut up the corpses, boil, or burn the bodies; he wrote supposed plans on paper.
 But he claimed he could not bring himself to do it.
 Jones affirmed that the killings were not premeditated.
 Instead, "this was a ‘oh, shit what just happened?’" moment.
 Jones argued that a demonic gremlin voice told him to murder his children.
 However, the court-appointed psychologist later declared that Jones made a conscious decision to kill his children.
 Conversely, Jones's psychiatrist and lawyer defended that he was insane and incapable of reasoning.
 In court, Jones sobbed throughout the playing of the recording of his confession.